electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

  - Log into your Electric Imp account
  - Enter your WiFi credentials
  - Follow the instructions in the app to [BlinkUp](https://electricimp.com/platform/blinkup/) your device
- - Make a note of the Device ID of your device (the app shows it after successfull blink up).
+ - Make a note of the Device ID of your device (the app shows it after successful blink up).
 You will need it to assign the device in the Electric Imp IDE.

  If you have any issues getting started with your Electric Imp account or device, see [the full getting started guide](https://electricimp.com/docs/gettingstarted/explorer/quickstartguide/).